mo-renike/survey-maker/README.md

 - Questions can be of different types: text, radio, or checkbox.
 - Customizable options for radio and checkbox questions.
 - User-friendly interface for adding, editing, and removing questions.
-- Automated generation of questionnaires for easy sharing and data collection.
 - Real-time survey preview for better visual representation.
 - Efficient data management using React's Context API.